SCHOOL OF THE ARTS (0-1) 2

 GREECE ODYSSEY 16

-Korey Kanton pitched five innings, allowed one earned run and struck out seven batters for Greece Odyssey.
-At the plate, Kanton went 3-for-4 with a pair of doubles.
+Korey Canton pitched five innings, allowed one earned run and struck out seven batters for Greece Odyssey.
+At the plate, Canton went 3-for-4 with a pair of doubles.
 Anthony Cenzi had two hits.

 SPENCERPORT (1-0) 7

 Zach Ceislinski delivered a walk-off single as Spencerport rallied from a 5-2 sixth inning deficit.
 Tied at six apiece in the bottom of the seventh, the Spencerport Rangers had their first three batters reach base on a single by Nathan Hueber, a double by Ned LaDuca and a walk by Joseph Cuddy.
 After Hueber was tagged attempting to steal home, Ceislinski smacked a hard ground ball to right field to drive in LaDuca, who had advanced to third base.
 Ceislinski recorded his first career varsity hits, going 2-for-4 with a pair of RBI and a run scored.
 LaDuca had his first career varsity hits as well with two in four at-bats and scored a pair of runs.
 Greg Ranieri went 1-for-4 with two RBI and scored a run.
 Mark Neu and Gino Pellett both recorded a hit and an RBI.
 Neu drew a pair of walks and scored a run as well.
 Jason Nau pitched 3 2/3 innings and struck out seven batters on 73 pitches.
 At the dish, Nau went 3-for-3 with a walk and a run scored.
 Batavia’s first three hitters were three hard outs.